The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Analyses

 \section{Analyses}

-This section provides a detailed description of the Soft Drop grooming procedure used for calculating observables that characterize the hard component structures of jets, as well as the method for constructing $\gamma$-tagged jets in our Monte Carlo simulations of high-energy heavy-ion collisions.
+This section provides a detailed description of the soft-drop-grooming procedure used for calculating observables that characterize the hard component structures of jets, as well as the method for constructing $\gamma$-tagged jets in our Monte Carlo simulations of high-energy heavy-ion collisions.